Palestinian stone throwing: 1967–1987

 After the Six-Day War left Israel in belligerent occupation of the West Bank and Gaza, stone throwing occasionally emerged as a form of social protest.
 The first death was the Esther Ohana in 1983.
 In clashes with Israeli forces, students would be detained for beatings, subject to a brief trial on charges of stone throwing, and fined before they were released.
 Protests among Israel's Palestinians at times also quickly turned into stone-throwing demonstrations at towns like Nazareth.
 When Mubarak Awad, a Gandhian pacifist, set up workshops, as part of his Palestinian Centre for the Study of Nonviolence to teach non-violent forms of resistance in the early 1980s, many Palestinians reacted negatively to his criticism of the traditional practice.
 Though advocating that Palestinians throw flowers not stones, to protest the occupation, he was deported for putatively fomenting civil disobedience in the early months of the First Intifada.
 In this period, Palestinian university students played a major role in the organization of stone throwing and other disturbances.

 First Intifada

-In an anthropological overview of the First Intifada, Scott Atran traced conflict responses between Palestinians and Zionists back to the Palestinian Revolt, 1936–1939 where a policy of "armed struggle" (al-kifah al-musalah) emerged against a generally defensive Zionist approach of "restraint" (havgalah).
-By contrast the first Intifada was, in his view, characterized by an opposition between a Palestinian emphasis on preaching restraint, if not invariably nonviolence (al-la `unf), and an explicit Israeli policy of using "the iron fist" (ha-yad hazaqah, barzel Yisrael), which, in the latter instance, marked to first time since Israel's independence that the former consensus of 'the utility and morality' of recourse to violence was broken.
+In an anthropological overview of the First Intifada, Scott Atran traced conflict responses between Palestinians and Zionists back to the Palestinian Revolt, 1936–1939 where a policy of "armed struggle" emerged against a generally defensive Zionist approach of "restraint".
+By contrast the first Intifada was, in his view, characterized by an opposition between a Palestinian emphasis on preaching restraint, if not invariably nonviolence and an explicit Israeli policy of using "the iron fist", which, in the latter instance, marked to first time since Israel's independence that the former consensus of 'the utility and morality' of recourse to violence was broken.